 - In adults there is usually nothing to find or perhaps a little bloating and discomfort during an attack.

-Diagnosis can be made on clinical features alone - eg, re-introduction of lactose leads to symptoms.
+The diagnosis can be made on clinical features alone - eg, re-introduction of lactose leads to symptoms.
 Specialised tests are rarely required.

 - Genetic tests are available but so far cannot cover all the genetic mutations that exist within different populations.